The environments of the radio galaxy population in SIMBA: Results

-These results imply that, at the luminosities probed in \simba, the notion of finding radio galaxies in dense groups or cluster-like environments is biased by the relationship between halo mass with stellar and black hole mass.
-That is, high halo masses will contain high stellar mass galaxies with high black hole masses, and these galaxies preferentially live in rich environments.
-However, at more moderate masses and lower radio powers, radio galaxies (both HERGs and LERGs) tend to follow the environments of the star-forming galaxies, which are typically in less dense environments than all galaxies.
-Finally, we note that these trends are generally more clear in $\rho_{1000}$ versus richness.
-These predictions can be tested with upcoming multi-wavelength radio surveys such as MIGHTEE on the MeerKAT radio telescope.
+These results imply that, at the luminosities probed in \simba, the notion of finding radio galaxies in dense groups or cluster-like environments is mostly established by the relationship between halo mass with stellar mass in agreement with conclusions from~\citet{Best2005b}.
+Similarly, LERGs in the most dense environments have over-massive black holes -- an indication that high density environments support hot mode accretion, while the contrary holds for HERGs with over-massive black holes which reside in low density environments.
+However, at more moderate masses and lower radio powers, radio galaxies (both HERGs and LERGs) tend to follow the environments of the star-forming galaxy population, which are typically in less dense environments than the total galaxy population.
+The uncertainties seen in these trends are significant and so caution must be taken in the interpretation of these results.
+These predictions however can be constrained with upcoming multi-wavelength radio surveys such as MIGHTEE and the MeerKAT Galaxy Cluster Legacy Survey~(MGCLS,~\citealt{Knowles2022}) on the MeerKAT radio telescope which will observe galaxy environments and the role of AGN within cluster evolution.